practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/01 - imperative languages/Dart/README.md

 <br/>

 The JavaScript file generated with command _$ dart compile js ..._ implicitly applied optimization level 1.
-There are 5 optimization levels, from _-O0_ to _-O4_, (see with _$ dart compile js -h -v_), though.
+There are 5 optimization levels (see with _$ dart compile js -h -v_), though.
 I found out that, at least in this case, _-O1_ is as good as it gets:

 Optimization level | real execution time (1 program run only) | comment
 --- | --- | ---